An expert-backed guide on looking after your dog’s teeth

 Dog getting its teeth checked

-A chronic imbalance in the gut microbiome can lead to a condition called ‘leaky gut syndrome’.
-This is a condition where the gut’s defence system is damaged, and substances that normally can’t pass through the gut wall are now able to get through and enter the blood stream.
-Some signs of leaky gut syndrome include:
+A chronic imbalance in the gut microbiome can mean the gut’s defence system can become impaired, and substances that normally can’t pass through the gut wall are now able to get through and enter the bloodstream.
+Some signs of this include:

 - Diarrhoea or soft stools